eggpi/citationhunt/scripts/README.md

 ```
 $ mysql -u root wikipedia
-mysql> source path/to/citationlinks.sql
+mysql> source path/to/categorylinks.sql
 mysql> source path/to/page.sql
 ```

-This will create a new database named 'wikipedia' and populate it with tables named 'citationlinks' and 'page'.
-This may take a few hours.
-You can use any database name you want, but make sure it's specified in a MySQL config file that can be picked up by these scripts.
+This will create a new database named 'wikipedia' and populate it with tables named 'categorylinks' and 'page'.
+This will take a few hours.
+You can use any database name you want, but make sure it's specified in a MySQL config file that can be found by these scripts.
 The easiest way to do this is to create a `ch.my.cnf` file in this directory like so:

 ```
 [client]